 Since then, however, the number of parents requesting religious or philosophical exemptions to state rules has gone up, as have reported measles cases.
-In 2014, the CDC reported the highest number of cases in over a decade: 644 in 27 states, including one outbreak in an Amish community in rural Ohio infecting more than 300 people.
+In 2014, the CDC reported what was then the highest number of cases in over a decade: 644 in 27 states, including one outbreak in an Amish community in rural Ohio infecting more than 300 people.

 The First Vaccine Revolution

 In 1796, Jenner, a rural British physician, tested a locally shared theory that milkmaids who contracted cowpox were immune from smallpox.
-Similar to smallpox but far less severe, cowpox is generally found in animals, and can be transmitted to human handlers.
-Jenner extracted pus from a cowpox scab and inserted it into an incision on the arm of an eight-year-old boy.
+Similar to smallpox but far less severe, cowpox is generally found in animals and can be transmitted to human handlers.
+Jenner extracted pus from a cowpox scab and inserted it into an incision on the arm of an 8-year-old boy.
 Although the child contracted a mild virus, he recovered quickly, developing antibodies that built up his immunity to both cowpox and smallpox.

 Jenner subsequently coined the term "vaccine," from "vacca," Latin for cow.

 Although initially rejected by the British medical establishment, Jenner's findings were eventually published after subsequent successful trials, and the field of modern immunology was born.
-The discovery paved the way for vaccine breakthroughs over the next two centuries, including inoculations for polio, tetanus, influenza, rabies, diphtheria and, yes, measles.
+The discovery paved the way for vaccine breakthroughs over the following two centuries, including inoculations for polio, tetanus, influenza, rabies, diphtheria and, yes, measles.

-Protection from one of the most feared, miserable ailments in human history: who wouldn't raise a (sterilized) glass to that?
+Protection from one of the most feared, miserable ailments in human history: Who wouldn't raise a (sterilized) glass to that?

 By the mid-1800s, in the wake of several smallpox outbreaks, the United Kingdom enacted a set of laws making vaccinations compulsory, initially for infants, but eventually for all children up to 14 years old.
 Cumulative penalties were imposed on violators.